phalcon-orphanage/docs/en/crypt.md

 var_dump($algorithms);
 ```

-<a name='base64'></a>
 ## Base64 Support
-In order for encryption to be properly transmitted (emails) or displayed (browsers) [base64](https://secure.php.net/manual/en/function.base64-encode.php) encoding is usually applied to encrypted texts:
+In order for encryption to be properly transmitted (emails) or displayed (browsers) [base64][base64] encoding is usually applied to encrypted texts:

 ```php
 <?php